How to Tile a Wall

 - Tile spacers

 You also need to wear the correct PPE when tiling a wall.
-This includes clothing you need to protect your skin when using tile adhesive, such as work gloves and long sleeves, as well as everything needed when cutting and removing tiles.
+This includes clothing you need to protect your skin when using tile adhesives, such as work gloves and long sleeves, as well as everything needed when cutting and removing tiles.

 Eye protection and a dust mask are essential.
 You should also clear up the fragments of old tiles as you go and work slowly.